Manav5234/feesync-pro/README.md

 Students submit their fee receipts online → Admins verify them → Students get notified instantly.
 No paperwork.
 No confusion.

-This is made by me completely with my skills and vibe coding ./n Note --> Dont assume that this is fully written by me but with my skills and AI./n My Message --> My only purpose in this project is to learn new things,new extensions and how i can solve my real life problem and make its own solution.
+This is made by me completely with my skills and vibe coding .<br>
+Note --> Dont assume that this is fully written by me but with my skills and AI.<br>
+My Message --> My only purpose in this project is to learn new things,new extensions and how i can solve my real life problem and make its own solution.

 ---